ibm-cloud-docs/instructlab/getting-started.md

     ```
     {: pre}

-    If you already have COS resources to use, you can scope the authorization to only those resources.
+    If you already have {{site.data.keyword.cos_short}} resources to use, you can scope the authorization to only those resources.
     ```sh
     ibmcloud iam authorization-policy-create Writer --source-service-name instructlab --target-service-name cloud-object-storage --target-service-instance-id <cloud-object-storage-instance-id> --target-resource <cloud-object-storage-bucket> --target-resource-type bucket
     ```